charlesangus/DeepCExamples/README.md

 To get DeepC visit: https://github.com/charlesangus/DeepC

 ## DeepRenders
-Various (still!)
-Scenes with Deep Renderings to test and checkout the.
+Various Scenes with Deep Renderings to test and checkout the deep(c) plugins.

 All scenes included an alembic camera, a beauty render and the deep rendering.